openpostac/OPA_siteknits/exampleSite/content/blog/what-support-do-you-need.md

 Some things participants said they needed: Time.
 Vulnerability.
 Support.
 A realistic to-do list.
 Patience.
 Accountability.
 Brené Brown.
 People who care.
 Rest.

-And these daemons were getting in the way: Lack of self-belief.
+And these demons were getting in the way: Lack of self-belief.
 Burnout.
 Exhaustion.
 Shame.
 Fear.
 Procrastination.
 “Graveyards of half-finished projects” and “ghosts of past projects.”

 **Getting Unblocked**